perfectmak/website/.github/ISSUE_TEMPLATE.md

 <!--
 ## Before you `start work`

-Please read our contribution [guidelines](https://docs.marketprotocol.io/#contributing) and if there is a bounty involved some please also see [here](https://docs.marketprotocol.io/#gitcoin-and-bounties)
+Please read our contribution [guidelines](https://docs.marketprotocol.io/#contributing) and if there is a bounty involved  please also see [here](https://docs.marketprotocol.io/#gitcoin-and-bounties)

 If you have ongoing work from other bounties with us where funding has not been released, please do not pick up a new issue.
 We would like to involve as many contributors as possible and parallelize the work flow as much as possible.